 Benjamin received his MEng in Microelectronics and Automation from Polytech Montpellier in 2016.
 As part of a double-degree, he also completed his MSc in Autonomous Vehicle Dynamics and Control from Cranfield University in 2016.
 Benjamin worked as a hardware security analyst at UL Transaction Security before joining the Smart Card Centre in 2018, to start his PhD under the supervision of Professor Konstantinos Markantonakis.
-His research interests include microarchitectural attacks and countermeasures, cloud and mobile security, and autonomous vehicle security.
+His research interests include microarchitectural attacks and countermeasures on multiple-tenancy platforms, and autonomous vehicle security.

 Carlton completed his undergraduate degree in Computer Science from Newcastle University, graduating with first-class honours in 2013.
 During and shortly after this time, he was involved in assisting with research at Newcastle prior to joining the ISG’s Centre for Doctoral Training in Cyber Security in 2014.
 He is in his second year of the CDT (first year of research) and currently supervised by Professor Konstantinos Markantonakis.
 His primary research interests centre around continuous authentication systems, ambient sensing and trusted computing, particularly the secure execution and storage of biometric and related authentication data.
 He is also interested in embedded and operating system security more generally, and their application to pervasive computing and the Internet of Things.

 Robert Lee received his MEng in Computer Systems and Software Engineering from the University of York in July 2013.
 In September 2013 he joined the first cohort of the ISG’s Centre for Doctoral Training in Cyber Security.
 After completing the taught component of the CDT program he joined the Smart Card Centre under the supervision of Professor Konstantinos Markantonakis.
 He is interested in secure application execution, embedded systems, physically unclonable functions and cycling very long distances.